Are you looking for a new job? This page contains a list of specialist pharmacist sites, locum sites and more general job sites.

-This fact sheet provides information about common enquires made to Pharmacist Support by people considering becoming a locum pharmacist, or from those who are already practising locum pharmacists.
+This page provides information about common enquires made to Pharmacist Support by people considering becoming a locum pharmacist, or from those who are already practising locum pharmacists.

 Locum pharmacists are an integral part of the pharmaceutical workforce, and for some the attractions of being a locum pharmacist are clear.
 You can choose your own hours, you can decide where you would like to work and often the pay can be very good.